sanger-pathogens/Unicycler/README.md

 # Method: Illumina-only assembly

 When assembling just Illumina reads, Unicycler functions mainly as a SPAdes optimiser.
 It offers a few benefits over using SPAdes alone:
-* Tries a wide range of k-mer sizes and automatically selects the best.
+* Tries a wide range of _k_-mer sizes and automatically selects the best.
 * Filters out low-depth parts of the assembly to remove contamination.
 * Applies SPAdes repeat resolution to the graph (as opposed to disconnected contigs in a FASTA file).
 * Rejects low-confidence repeat resolution to reduce the rate of misassembly.